-Since selecting and implementing ERP is a costly and disruptive process, manufacturers should make sure that the system will be in use for at least 5 to 10 years.
-This means that they need to select an ERP solution that will adapt to their changing needs as they grow.
+Since selecting and implementing ERP is a costly and disruptive process, manufacturers should make sure the system will be in use for at least five to 10 years.
+This means they need to select an ERP solution that will adapt to their changing needs as they grow.
 A sufficiently flexible ERP solution should allow discrete manufacturers to start with the features they need most and add new functionality as it becomes necessary for the company.

 7. Adaptation to Market Changes

 Adapting to a changing market requires a lot of time and effort from manufacturers due to the complexity of their operations.
 For example, when one or more of the products they offer becomes obsolete, manufacturers need to offer new goods.
 This process involves creating new designs, finding suppliers for new components, estimating which customers may be interested and reviewing the setup of production lines.

 ERP software for discrete manufacturing easily supports all these activities.
 An ERP software system can quickly provide relevant information, track operations and costs, and provide insights into effectiveness of business decisions.

 Benefits from new technology like cloud or mobile-only deployments come with software that keeps pace with the ever-changing world of technology.
 For instance, except for very large companies, manufacturers cannot generally afford to build and manage data centers to store their data in the cloud.
 The cloud allows manufacturers to pass on some of their responsibilities regarding data security and privacy.
 By using cloud ERP, manufacturers don’t need to worry about data backups or upgrades, as these services are managed by the ERP vendor.

 In addition, more advanced technologies like the Internet of Things (IoT) and artificial intelligence (AI) can only be provided by vendors.
 These features require major investments and are too complex to be managed by your in-house IT team.